-- Organisations in receipt of Strategic/Arts Centre/Partnership Funding - Individuals or organisations who do not have a demonstrable track record as professional artists or arts organisations - Organisations or individuals not resident/based in the Republic of Ireland - Applicants who do not guarantee payment to artists in their original plans and contingency plans - Members of the Council of National Cultural Institutions (CNCI) directly funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+- Organisations in receipt of Strategic/Arts Centre/Partnership Funding - Individuals or organisations who do not have a demonstrable track record as professional artists or arts organisations - Organisations or individuals not resident/based in the Republic of Ireland - Applicants who do not guarantee payment to artists - Members of the Council of National Cultural Institutions (CNCI) directly funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.

-1.5 What can you apply for?
+1.6 What can you apply for?